 - Kotlin Courses For Non-Developers: you want to learn to program and doing so by learning Kotlin?
 Look into these courses

-- Courses For Non-Developers Interested In Android: for those who want to learn programming specifically for creating Android apps in Kotlin
+- Courses For People Interested In Android: for those who want to learn programming and/or specifically for creating Android apps in Kotlin

 The following table provides a summary of the characteristics of the available courses.